-The Voxel-Man 3D-Navigators are a family of interactive anatomical atlases for Windows PCs.
+The Voxel-Man 3D-Navigators are a family of interactive anatomy atlases for Windows PCs.
 The following 3D-Navigators were published:

-Voxel-Man 3D-Navigator: Upper Limb (2008) — interactive anatomical atlas of the hand, arm and shoulder
+Voxel-Man 3D-Navigator: Upper Limb (2008) — interactive anatomy atlas of the hand, arm and shoulder.

 Voxel-Man 3D-Navigator: Inner Organs (2000/2003) — interactive anatomy atlas of the inner organs.

 Voxel-Man 3D-Navigator: Brain and Skull (1998/2001/2009) — interactive anatomy atlas of the brain and skull.

-Until well into the 2000s, interactive visualization of medical volume models was only possible on high end workstations.
-This applied in particular to high resolution models, such as those derived from the Visible Human.
+Until well into the 2000s, interactive visualization of medical 3D models was only possible on high end workstations.
+This applied in particular to high resolution voxel models, such as those derived from the Visible Human.

 To overcome these limitations, a new paradigm based on pre-calculated interactive scenes of the model was developed.
 As the base technology, the QuickTime VR format was chosen.
 In comparison to a linear film, a two-dimensional matrix of images is available, so that the scene can be created and explored with two degrees of freedom.
-As a decisive innovation, it was extended by a pixelwise link to an anatomical knowledge base that can be queried in the image context by simply clicking on it.
+As a decisive innovation, it was extended by a pixelwise link to an anatomical knowledge base which can be queried in the image context by simply clicking on it.

 - Rotation of the model around 2 axes